Signal-K/manuscript/07 Development/Sprints/Second Mission Group.md

 So I think we'll take them back to the home page initially and maybe have a toolbar there with some info along the lines of "you've completed your first part of the tutorial!
 You can now go [here] to do the next part!".
 Additionally, we can also give our users the option to just classify TIC Ids if that's all they want to do for now.
 This means we'll have to add in a function that fetches random lightcurve images, as currently the api only pulls in pre-defined images that are matched to the TIC ID [configuration] value of the anomaly in the `anomalies` table.

 After that, we'll lead them into some open-ended widgets, which will consist of them doing the following:
-1. Deploying their automatons to collect resources
-2. When the automaton finds a rich resource vein, the user will have the option to start a mining operation, this way they don't need to deal with pesky automatons and their limited (for now) capabilities.
-The mechanism of reward collection will remain roughly the same, however (Mission 1)
+~~1.
+Deploying their automatons to collect resources~~ ~~2.
+When the automaton finds a rich resource vein, the user will have the option to start a mining operation, this way they don't need to deal with pesky automatons and their limited (for now) capabilities.
+The mechanism of reward collection will remain roughly the same, however (Mission 1)~~
 3. Constructing a "Meteorology tool" and then using it, making their classification (Mission 2)
 4. Building their camera module for their automatons (I think we'll do retrospective upgrades to automatons, and maybe structures i.e. if you develop a module, then all the previous 'parent items' now have it.
 Probably more relevant/useful for automatons.
 And will only be the case per-anomaly(setting)).
 This plays part of the "expanding observatory network" storyline